aksiksi/onchg-rs/README.md

 1. Load the state of all blocks into memory.
 2. Parse and extract the capture group content to ensure that blocks are valid.
 3. Run a validation step across all parsed blocks.

+> [!NOTE]
+> All benchmarks are seeded to allow for reproducibility.

 ### Sparse